sillycowvalley/Hopper/README.md

 ### 65DASM
 Disassembles 6502 binaries `<project.hex>` into assembler listings `<project.lst>`.

+### C Translator
+`translate` is a tool that converts Hopper source into `C` code.
+This tool is currently used to migrate the Hopper Portable Runtime, via the Arduino IDE, to run as the Hopper Runtime on RP2040 MCUs.
+Typically you'd build the Hopper project, `runtime` in this case, first.
+That way you know it is free of compilation errors before you try to translate it to `C`.
+Since there is no Hopper memory management and garbage collection support in `C`, projects that can be translated will need to avoid using reference types and stick to value types.
+The Hopper Portable runtime is such a project.

 ### Runtime
 The portable runtime is written in Hopper and is used to generate the RP2040 MCU runtime.
 It also runs under the Windows Runtime for emulation and testing.
 It provides full support for Hopper `Debug` and `HopperMon` via synthesized `COM0` serial interface when running on Windows or via the actual serial interface when running on a MCU.